 “They don’t hide anything, do they?”
 Ron asked.

-“Just enough that I’m not illegal.”
+“Just enough so I’m not illegal.”
 He chuckled.

 “Did your mom know you bought these Bikini brief swimsuits?”